Cheyenne Mountain School District 12: Transportation

 Cheyenne Mountains School Board invested a vast majority of its budget in its schools and in student oriented programs.
 As a result of an investment in their schools Cheyenne has fewer resources for support services.
-As a result, the Cheyenne Mountain School District does not operate a bus system and does not provide student transportation to and from school.
-However the District arranges transportation for students that have a disability or medical condition that requires transportation in accordance with federal law and the transport of students to Zebulon Pike's Youth Service Center.
+As a result, the Cheyenne Mountain School District re-utilizes a bus system for athletic and educational field trips and camping.
+It does not provide daily student transportation to the school.
+However, the District, does transport for disabled students as in accordance with federal law and the transport of students who go to the Zebulon Pike's Youth Service Center.